ricardoj-dev/github-discovery/README.md

 # github-discovery
-Github repository discovery website with layouts inspired by Netflix.
+Github repository discovery website.

+## To run the application
+- npm run dev

+## To test the application
+- npm run test